johnston9/shot-caller/TESTING.md

 - Use Case: Find Scenes by Act or Location List<br>

-  1. On the Scenes Workspace click on the "Act Three" tab..<br>
+  1. On the Scenes Workspace click on the "Act Three" tab.<br>
   2. Results showing all scenes from Act Three display.<br>

 <p align="center"> <strong>Act Three</strong></p>